-Chemical waste may be taken to the Macaulay Hall waste collection room (basement of Macaulay–use the ramp opposite New Chemistry Building) on Thursdays, from 10:30-11:30am and 1-2pm.
+Anyone generating chemical waste must take the on-line Chemical Waste Management class on myLearning.
+Chemical waste may be taken to the Macaulay Hall waste collection room (basement of Macaulay–use the ramp opposite New Chemistry Building) on Thursdays, from 9-12.
 Use the Chemical Waste Disposal Form to register your waste first.

-If your building is not connected by tunnel to Macaulay, use the online form to arrange an in-lab pickup during the Thursday hours that the room is not manned.
+If your building is not connected by tunnel to Macaulay, use the online form to arrange an in-lab pickup during the Thursday hours that the room in Macaulay is not manned.

 All labs that generate chemical waste are required to have trained individuals to maintain the Satellite Accumulation Area.
-Contact Health, Safety, and Environment at x6-8798 for information on training.
+That training is provided by the Chemical Waste Management class.

 Chemical waste disposal is free to labs at Homewood unless your chemical is “unknown.”
 There is a $450 charge for disposal of unknown chemicals–in that instance, technicians must use an expensive test kit to characterize your waste.
 Yet another reason to always label your chemicals!